Skip to content

 matlab -nodisplay -nojvm < ./example.m

-Parallel jobs making use of the MATLAB parallel toolbox can be run in the smp parallel environment.
-Running with the parallel toolbox allows the launch of a local scheduler and utilisation of MATLAB parfor functionality on a single host.
+Jobs making use of the MATLAB parallel toolbox can be run in the smp parallel environment.
+Running with the parallel toolbox allows the utilisation of the MATLAB parfor functionality on a single host.

 #!/bin/bash